owenbcoding/Timetable-Generator/README.md

-For this project I set it up in wsl and set up the docker files and connected to the local db (Mariadb) for development
+For this project I set it up in wsl and set up the docker files and connected to a local db (Mariadb) for development

 If you're still a student, you can even use this to manage your own timetable, which I think is a nice touch!